Skip to content

 Section 5: Technical Security Controls

 The technical controls section of your WISP must name every safeguard in place—not just that you use antivirus software, but which product, how it is configured, its update schedule, and who monitors its alerts.
-Regulators and IRS examiners examining a breach expect that level of specificity.
+Regulators and IRS examiners reviewing a breach expect that level of specificity.
 A vague WISP that says "we use security software" satisfies no one.

 • Endpoint Detection and Response (EDR) solution deployed on all workstations, laptops, and servers—basic antivirus alone does not meet current IRS guidance